 Annie and the Queen

 It's been said that the Bard saw both sides of every issue.
 The truth is 'yes' and 'no'.
-The bard saw the different view points of all issues of the day and distilled it to the two most important one's so as not to confuse people.
+The bard saw the different view points of all issues of the day and distilled them to the two most important one's so as not to confuse people.

 This period was when people were just getting free of serfdom and being told that the only truth was the landowners belief.
 They could think and decide on their own for the first time and for the first time they were learning that there was more than one side to each issue.
-The Bard knew when writing the plays that few people could even concieve of the concept that there were perhaps more than two sides to each issue so it was simplified and kept to only two sides of options in the plays.
+The Bard knew when writing the plays that few people could even conceive of the concept that there were perhaps more than two sides to each issue so it was simplified and kept to only two sides of options in the plays.

 However, there is rarely just two sides to any issue.
 The bard saw four sides when were four.
 Above five sides it got pretty confusing to try to keep them all in the mind at one time.
 Above six forget it.
 I'm different in this life and get confused when an issue has about 9 sides.